[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 saved kpi-raw-data-yoy.xlsx

-Company 2024 ARR Average 2025 ARR Average ARR YoY 2025 NRR Average 2025 OPM Average
+| Company | 2024 ARR Avg | 2025 ARR Avg | ARR YoY | 2025 NRR Avg | 2025 OPM Avg |

-CloudNova 1625 1950 +20.0% 120 13.5
+| CloudNova | 1625 | 1950 | +20.0% | 120 | 13.5 |

-StreamForge 1180 1300 +10.2% 109 1.0
+| StreamForge | 1180 | 1300 | +10.2% | 109 | 1.0 |

-Datapeak 2500 2810 +12.4% 128 19.0
+| Datapeak | 2500 | 2810 | +12.4% | 128 | 19.0 |

 The calculation method for each value is as follows.

-• ARR Average, NRR Average, OPM Average: Simple average of the 3 months October–December of that year (same for both 2024 and 2025).
-For example, CloudNova's 2025 NRR average is (119 + 120 + 121) ÷ 3 = 120, and 2025 OPM average is (13 + 13.5 + 14) ÷ 3 = 13.5.
+- ARR average / NRR average / OPM average: Simple average of the 3 months from October to December of that year (same for both 2024 and 2025).
+For example, CloudNova's 2025 NRR average is (119 + 120 + 121) ÷ 3 = 120, and the 2025 OPM average is (13 + 13.5 + 14) ÷ 3 = 13.5.
 Similarly for 2024: NRR average (116 + 117 + 118) ÷ 3 = 117, OPM average (11 + 11.5 + 12) ÷ 3 = 11.5.

-• ARR Year-over-Year (YoY): (2025 ARR Average ÷ 2024 ARR Average − 1) × 100.
-For CloudNova: 2025 ARR average (1900 + 1950 + 2000) ÷ 3 = 1950, 2024 ARR average (1600 + 1625 + 1650) ÷ 3 = 1625, so (1950 ÷ 1625 − 1) × 100 = +20.0%.
+- ARR year-over-year (YoY): (2025 ARR average ÷ 2024 ARR average − 1) × 100.
+For CloudNova, the 2025 ARR average is (1900 + 1950 + 2000) ÷ 3 = 1950, and the 2024 ARR average is (1600 + 1625 + 1650) ÷ 3 = 1625, so (1950 ÷ 1625 − 1) × 100 = +20.0%.

-Let's start by looking at Approach 1 (code interpreter).
+Let's start with Approach 1 (code interpreter).

 5. Approach 1: Aggregating with the Code Interpreter

-5.1 What Is the Code Interpreter
+5.1 What is the Code Interpreter?

 5.2 Embedding Python in the Prompt to Fix the Calculation

-Since the code interpreter has AI regenerate Python code for each request, there's lingering uncertainty: "the code changes every time even though I'm asking for the same aggregation" and "am I really getting the same calculation?"
-So we tried embedding the Python code used for aggregation wholesale in the prompt, instructing it to "execute this code as-is without regenerating," to see if the calculation can be fixed.
+Therefore, we tried embedding the Python code used for aggregation entirely in the prompt, instructing it to "execute this code as-is without regenerating," to see if the calculation could be fixed.

-Please execute the following Python code in the code interpreter exactly as-is, without regenerating it.
+Please execute the following Python code in the code interpreter as-is, without regenerating it.
 The input is the attached Excel (RawMonthly sheet).
 Please replace INPUT in the code with the path of the attached file.
 Please show the executed code and output as-is.

 import pandas as pd